ma3-pro-plugins/ma3-ts-plugin-builder/README.md

 # grandMA3 TypeScript Plugin Build Script

-## UNDER CONSTRUCTION !!!

-> This tool is not working yet !

 This is a cli build script for building grandMA3 plugins that are written in TypeScript.

+> See [ma3-ts-plugin-template](https://github.com/ma3-pro-plugins/ma3-ts-plugin-template) for an example of a plugin that uses this build script.
+>
-The script uses:
+> The script uses:

 -   Node.js 16+
 -   TSTL [TypeScriptToLua](https://typescripttolua.github.io)

-The build script features are:
+## Features

 -   Prod & Dev builds
 -   Generate plugin XML file